Marty Castillo

 Martin Horace Castillo (born January 16, 1957) is an American former Major League Baseball third baseman and catcher.
-Castillo, who is of Mexican descent, is an alumnus of Savanna High School in Anaheim, California.
+Castillo, who is of Mexican descent, is an alumnus of Savanna High School in Anaheim, California and Chapman College.

-Drafted by the Detroit Tigers in the fifth round of the 1978 Major League Baseball Draft, Castillo made his Major League Baseball debut with the Detroit Tigers on August 19, 1981.
+Drafted by the Detroit Tigers in the fifth round of the 1978 Major League Baseball draft, Castillo made his Major League Baseball debut with the Tigers on August 19, 1981.
 Castillo played in only seven games combined in the 1981 and 1982 seasons, but saw more frequent action in 1983, playing in 67 games.

 Castillo had his best statistical season as a member of the Tigers team that defeated the San Diego Padres in the 1984 World Series.
 Castillo played 33 games at third base and 36 at catcher for the 1984 Tigers.
 He had career highs in 1984, including a .234 batting average, 33 hits, 11 extra base hits, and 17 runs batted in (RBIs).
 On August 26, 1984, Castillo went 3-for-4 and scored three runs in a victory over the Angels.
 On September 23, 1984, Castillo went 2-for-3, including a home run and two RBIs, to help the Tigers win their 100th game of the season – a 4–1 victory over the New York Yankees.

 Castillo played well in the post-season.
 He had two RBIs in the 1984 American League Championship Series, including the game-winning, pennant-clinching RBI in Game 3, knocking in Chet Lemon for a 1–0 victory, sending the Tigers to the World Series.
 Castillo also caught the ball at third base for the final out of the pennant-clinching game in 1984.
 An article in The Detroit News several years ago questioned whether Castillo still had the ball.